Ellen Muth: Personal life

-Muth has withdrawn from public life since her 2013 appearances on Hannibal, instead concentrating on a coffee business she launched, and a cat-breeding business.
+Muth has withdrawn from public life since her 2013 appearances on Hannibal, instead concentrating on a coffee business she launched and a cat-breeding business as of the early 2020s.
 Saying she eventually wanted "to settle down and have a family of my own", Muth told a relaxed-lifestyle website in December 2015 that she had "hit the pause button on the acting for now."